dfe-analytical-services/ks5-timeseries-attainment-and-single-year-entries/README.md

 ### i.
 Software requirements (for running locally)

-- Installation of R Studio 2024.12.0 build 467
+- Installation of R Studio 2025.09.2 Build 418

-- Installation of R 4.4.2 or higher
+- Installation of R 4.5.0 or higher

 - Installation of RTools44 or higher